Internal dispute resolution procedure (IDRP)

 IDRP is open to prospective members, current members, and former members of the LGPS and, in the event of a deceased member, their dependants (applicant).

-Staffordshire Pension Fund has contacted all the employers within the Fund, explaining that we are going to introduce a new procedure for dealing with first instance (Stage 1) IDRP cases.
+We have contacted all the employers within the Fund, explaining that we are going to introduce a new procedure for dealing with Stage 1 IDRP cases.

-Please find set out below a guide for employers regarding the IDRP process, the requirements and timescales.
+Please see below a guide for employers on the IDRP process, the requirements and timescales: